shlomiv/papiea/README.md

 # Delay for rediffing watcher entities in milliseconds (default - 3000)
 diff_resolve_delay: number

+# Config options for logging verbosity
+logging_verbosity: {

+    # If set to "true" includes all fields in the request log
+    verbose: boolean

+    # Which fields to be set in request log
+    fields: ['headers' | 'response_body' | 'request_body']
+}
 ```

 A set of these variables might be used to override the preceeding config file params.